-Risk genes for Alzheimer's and mental illness linked to brain changes at birthJanuary 2nd, 2013 in Neuroscience /
+Risk genes for Alzheimer's and mental illness linked to brain changes at birthJanuary 2, 2013 in Medicine & Health / Neuroscience

 Some brain changes that are found in adults with common gene variants linked to disorders such as Alzheimer's disease, schizophrenia, and autism can also be seen in the brain scans of newborns.

 "These results suggest that prenatal brain development may be a very important influence on psychiatric risk later in life," said Rebecca C. Knickmeyer, PhD, lead author of the study and assistant professor of psychiatry in the University of North Carolina School of Medicine.
 The study was published by the journal Cerebral Cortex on Jan.
 3, 2013.

 The study included 272 infants who received MRI scans at UNC Hospitals shortly after birth.
 The DNA of each was tested for 10 common variations in 7 genes that have been linked to brain structure in adults.
 These genes have also been implicated in conditions such as schizophrenia, bipolar disorder, autism, Alzheimer's disease, anxiety disorders and depression.

 For some polymorphisms – such as a variation in the APOE gene which is associated with Alzheimer's disease – the brain changes in infants looked very similar to brain changes found in adults with the same variants, Knickmeyer said.
 "This could stimulate an exciting new line of research focused on preventing onset of illness through very early intervention in at-risk individuals."